metacontroller/metacontroller/README.md

 that makes it easy to write and deploy [custom controllers](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers) in the form of [simple scripts](https://metacontroller.app).

-This is not an officially supported Google product.
-Although this open-source project was started by [GKE](https://cloud.google.com/kubernetes-engine/), the add-on works the same in any Kubernetes cluster.

 ## Documentation

 Please see the [documentation site](https://metacontroller.app) for details